 Outside work, I spend a lot of time reading (recent favorites include Factfulness and The Smartest Kids in the World), listening to podcasts (especially Waking Up and Masters of Scale), and watching youtube videos about math, physics, and the cosmos (highly recommend 3blue1brown, PBS Space Time, and history of the entire world, i guess).
 I also recently published a short book about my time spent living and working in New York City called Goodbye To All That, inspired by Joan Didion's essay of the same title.

-My mission is to accelerate learning by building tools for improving education.
+My mission is to accelerate learning by building tools to improve education.
 If you are passionate about education, technology, or big ideas to make the world a better place, feel free to drop me a note or check out what I have to say on Twitter.